yunimoo/elichika/docs/README.md

     - [x] Fully working normal live, skip ticket, and 3DMV mode.
     - [x] Correctly award bond points.
     - [ ] There isn't any item drops being handled.
-- [ ] Story
+- [x] Story
     - [x] Fully working, you can read all kind of stories and play story songs.
-    - [ ] There is no tracker for which is read and which isn't.
+    - [x] You can start from fresh and progress through the story, unlocking things that would be unlocked by story normally.
 - [ ] Gacha
     - [x] Working gacha with one banner for each group.
     - [ ] Things like scouting tickets are not implemented as of now.
 - [ ] Training
-    - [ ] Training works but always return a set of commonly used insight skills.
+    - [x] Training works but always return a set of commonly used insight skills.
     - [ ] No drop from training.
 - [ ] Member bond
     - [x] Working member bond system.
     - [x] Fully working bond board system.
-    - [ ] Bond stories are unlocked by default instead of at specific levels.
+    - [x] Bond stories are unlocked by default once you unlock the bond story feature for one member.
+(This might change at end of 2023 due to the database period running out).
-    - [ ] Bond sonds need to be unlocked by clicking the "Featured songs" button, instead of at specific levels.
+    - [x] Bond songs unlocked at spefiic levels.
 - [ ] Bond ranking
-    - [ ] Working but return fixed data, eventually should return actual data.
+    - [x] Working but return fixed data, eventually should return actual data.
 - [x] Membership
-    - [x] Working by returning fixed data, there is no intend to implement this further.
+    - [x] Keep whatever membership user has in place.
+    - [ ] Maybe implement a way to set the month.
 - [x] Shop
     - [x] Working by returning fixed data, there is no intend to implement this further.
-- [ ] Exchange
+- [x] Exchange
     - [x] Working exchanges implementation.
     - [x] Exchange data depends on the database, by default it has items that was in the global server at the EOS.
-    - [ ] Exchange currency display aren't always correct.
 - [x] School idol / Practice
     - [x] Fully working card grade up, level up, and practice system.
-    - [x] Practice rewards implemented, although some might not be handled by the economy system.
-    - [x] There is no material consumption for now.
 - [ ] Accessores
     - [x] Fully working accessory power up system.
     - [ ] There is no way to obtain accessories except from the WebUI, as there is no drop, and exchange for accessories doesn't work.
 - [ ] Channel
     - [x] Working channel system by returning fixed data.
     - [x] User can join specific member channels.
-    - [ ] User can use the cheer system, but drops are not handled.
+    - [x] User can use the cheer system, but drops are not handled.
     - [ ] Megaphones are not dropped from trainings.
 - [ ] Present box
     - [x] Always empty, works by returning fixed data.